-As well as a complete redevelopment of the Skyline upper complex and brand new bottom entry terminal, the project will see the current four-seater gondola system replaced with a state-of-the-art 10-seater gondola and replacement of the Luge chairlift.
+As well as a complete redevelopment of the Skyline upper complex and brand new bottom entry terminal, the project will see the current four-seater Gondola system replaced with a state-of-the-art 10-seater Gondola and replacement of the Luge chairlift.

 Proposed developments include:

-- Replace the existing four-seat gondola with a 10-seat gondola
+- Replace the existing four-seat Gondola with a 10-seat Gondola.

-- Build a new, larger base terminal to accommodate the bigger gondola cabins
+- Build a new, larger base terminal to accommodate the bigger Gondola cabins.

-- New Market Kitchen café
+- New café.

-- Expanded retail operations
+- Expanded retail operations.

-- Replace the existing Luge two-seater chairlift with a four-seat chair
+- Replace the existing Luge two-seater chairlift with a four-seat chair (completed).

 Find out more on this project here.